 What is happiness’ source?
 Deep connection?
 Total freedom?
 Treating others like objects to be used, abused and tossed away?
 Drug use?

 Winning and happy?
 That depends on your pursuit.

-Posted on March 16, 2011, in feminism, gender, objectification, psychology, relationships, sex, sexism, violence against women, women and tagged Charlie Sheen, domestic violence, feminism, gender, happiness, psychology, relationships, sex, sexism, sexual objectification, social psychology, The View, Todd Bridges, violence against women, winning, women.
+Posted on March 16, 2011, in feminism, gender, objectification, psychology, relationships, sex and sexuality, sexism, violence against women, women and tagged Charlie Sheen, domestic violence, feminism, gender, happiness, psychology, relationships, sex and sexuality, sexism, sexual objectification, social psychology, The View, Todd Bridges, violence against women, winning, women.
 Bookmark the permalink.
 11 Comments.